-Like mahogany, koa offers a mid-range sound except that it is naturally more loud with less overtones providing a great attack when it comes to strumming or picking.
+Like mahogany, koa offers a mid-range sound except that it is naturally more loud with fewer overtones providing a great attack when it comes to strumming or picking.

 In other words, for many musicians, koa is considered flawless; it’s just how a ukulele should be.